UltraSalem/mightykingdoms/laststand.md

 - If the Defender has been reduced to less than 20%, but the attacker has more than 60% of their force Routed, then the game ends in a Draw.
 - Otherwise the Attacker wins.

-Note: the Defender can be completely wiped out and still have a Draw result.
+*Note*: the Defender can be completely wiped out and still have a Draw result.
 It is assumed the Attackers do not have enough coherent force left to take control of the fortress from the civilians manning it.